mikesol/e101/src/Cuica.md

-In this article, I'm going to teach you how to build the instrument you see above on klank.dev.
+{% youtube sZfJluQzamM %}

-tl;dr. Click [here] from mobile Firefox to play the instrument and [here] to see the code.
+In this article, I'll show you how I built the instrument you see above on klank.dev.
+The whole thing is just 250 lines of PureScript.
+You can click [here](https://link.klank.dev/6uEh7kup1XtW7q5RA) from mobile Firefox to play the instrument and [here](https://link.klank.dev/vJFCfbU3Fd75CQVe8) to run the code in klank.

 [klank.dev](https://klank.dev) is a PureScript sandbox for interactive animations and audio.
-It uses a technique called Functional Reactive Programming to blend together realtime input like touch events and the microphone.
+It uses a technique called Functional Reactive Programming, and more specifically the [Behavior](https://github.com/paf31/purescript-behaviors) pattern, to turn a phone, tablet or comptuer into a musical instrument.

-This article proceeds in small steps, adding new parts of the instrument in each example.
-Links to full-working examples are provided along the way.
+This article explores small snippets from the larger klank, showing how each one adds up to the full instrument.

 ## Before you begin

 While we'll be using klank.dev as our editor, if you'd like to experiment with the code, I'd recommend using an industrial editor like vim or VSCode.
-In VSCode (which I use), you can download the [purescript-ide-extension]().
+In VSCode (which I use), you can download the [`vscode-ide-purescript` Extension](https://github.com/nwolverson/vscode-ide-purescript).
 Also, you'll need to install `purescript` and `spago`, which can be done like so:

 ```bash
 npm install -g purescript spago